Frequently Asked Questions - Adult Program

 IMPORTANT - Bad weather & Emergency Contact:

-If a class has to be cancelled, we will
+2. If a class does have to be cancelled, we will

 • send an email to you